rjwrightme/javascript-quiz/README.md

 1. Responsive, mobile first design
 1. Visual timer and progress bar
+1. Randomised set of questions each time you play
 1. Leaderboard that uses local storage to remember previous scores
 1. Leaderboard sorts itself to display the highest scores first